sciZer0/newdiscoveries/a/README.md

 Since Energy, as THE main resource for every event in the Universe, is the main concept in the chief sciences, the discoveries, as said above, directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.

-Importantly, at the start of the process, I also discovered the existence of the biggest, LITERALLY-CRYING, logical mistakes in the very fundamentals of science that right now are strongly hindering the progress of our civilization.
+Importantly, at the start of the process, I also discovered the existence of the biggest, LITERALLY-CRYING, logical errors in the very fundamentals of science that right now are strongly hindering the progress of our civilization.

 Remarkably, the discoveries are fully based on well-known experiments and well-known Newton’s discoveries (1st, 2nd and 3rd Newton’s Laws) which, ATTENTION, were and still are not fully understood by people.